Kruptein/planarally-docs/blog/2020-06-13-release-0.21.0/index.md

 -   Three bugs with location specific options not properly loading/saving
 -   Scrollbar on bottom of page in firefox when location bar does not fit the screen
 -   Bug where a light source with 0/0 radii would block all lights of that shape

+## Up next

+Looking ahead there are a bunch of things that are on my radar to focus on.
+The following list of topics might not all be selected for the next release cycle, but I wanted to already let you know some things on my mind.

+##### Preparation work on metadata/export/import

+There have been some discussions on the discord server about adding metadata to assets and the posibility to import/export these to other servers.
+Some preparation steps have to be done before I can tackle the main problem.

+##### Rotation

+Rotating is something that has been missing for a while now in PA and should finally be taken care of.

+##### Extend aura options

+Auras could use some new features like border colours and other shapes like cone auras.

+##### Floor public visibility

+Floor information is currently public to all players, this should probably receive some public/visibility treatment like many of the other things in PA.

+##### Improve cursor in draw tool

+A custom mouse cursor is used in the draw tool to accomodate a smoother drawing experience.
+It however is not always clearly visible which is very annoying.

+##### Hex grid

+Support for hexagonal grids is being requested a couple of times in the past, so I should add some support for this type of grid sooner or later.

+Some existing logic is based on rectangular grids, so maybe an initial version will only have render support for hexes but no snapping capabilities.
+To be investigated.

+##### Fast load current floor

+Currently when loading a location the game waits with loading until all floors are loaded.
+This can be improved by first loading the active floor and then load the other floors.

+##### Blurhash

+Some images, especially maps, can take a longer time to load.
+I would like to provide a quick blurhash as a visual cue that an image is loading until the full image is available.

+##### Multiple spawn locations

+As noted in the release notes, the new spawn location system has no support for multiple spawns in one location.
+Extending this is possible and mostly a UI problem that should be relatively simple.

+##### More grouping options

+There is some grouping logic when you copy-paste shapes, but there are no other capabilities.
+Things like adding a token to a group, merging groups, splitting groups etc are interesting for various reasons.

+Automatically applying the group initiative toggle for groups is another QoL change I intend to add.